itsthomas/React-Youtube/README.md

 ## Get your API KEY

-For this app to work, you need an Youtube API-Key.
+For this app to work, you need a Youtube API-Key.
 To get your API KEY go to: https://console.developers.google.com/

 ## Add .env file